fabiogaiera/fabiogaiera/README.md

 ### Hi there! :wave:

 ## I am a Machine Learning Engineer who loves building things.
-Nowadays I mostly work on Python, Java and kdb+/q as the main technologies.
+Nowadays I mostly work with Python, Java and kdb+/q as the main technologies.

 <br/>